telerik/xaml-docs/controls/raddiagram/features/services.md

 The __GroupService__ implements the __IGroupService__ interface and it provides the __GroupsChanged__ event.
 The event occurs when a root level logical group is created or destroyed through a new group or ungroup operation.

+## HitTestService

+This service handles the hit-testing of diagram elements.
+It implements the __IHitTestService__ interface and exposes the following members:

+_Properties_:
+* __ShapeUnderMouse__ - gets the shape that is currently under the mouse.
+* __ItemUnderMouse__ - gets the item that is currently under the mouse.

+_Methods_:
+* __GetTopShapesUnderPoint__ - accepts a point as a parameter and returns the shape/s with the highest ZIndex under that point.
+* __GetShapesNearPoint__ - accepts a point and a delta of type double as a parameter and returns the nearest shape/s within that delta.
+* __GetItemsNearPoint__ -  accepts a point and a delta of type double as a parameter and returns the nearest item/s within that delta.
+* __GetTopItemNearPoint__ - accepts a point a and a delta of type double as a parameter and returns the item with the highest ZIndex within that delta.
+* __GetShapesUnderRect__ - accepts a Rect as a paramater and returns the shapes under that rectangle.
+* __GetConnectionsUnderRect__ - accepts a Rect as a parameter and returns the connections intersecting that rectangle.
+* __GetItemsUnderRect__ - accepts a Rect as a parameter and returns the items under that rectangle.

 ## ManipulationPointService

 This service packages the undoable actions performed by the ConnectionTool and the ConnectionManipulationTool on a connection.
 It keeps a reference to the ConnectionEditorPoint which is being manipulated and which acts as a key binding element between the RadDiagramConnection, the ConnectionManipulationAdorner and the tools.